Bachelor of Science in the School of Engineering

 Basic Requirement 3 (Engineering Fundamentals)The Engineering Fundamentals requirement is satisfied by a nucleus of technically rigorous introductory courses chosen from the various engineering disciplines.
 It is intended to serve several purposes.
 First, it provides students with a breadth of knowledge concerning the major fields of endeavor within engineering.
 Second, it allows the incoming engineering student an opportunity to explore a number of courses before embarking on a specific academic major.
 Third, the individual classes each offer a reasonably deep insight into a contemporary technological subject for the interested non-engineer.

-The requirement is met by taking three courses from the following list, at least one of which must be chosen by the student rather than by the department:
+The requirement is met by taking three courses from the following list, at least one of which is chosen by the student rather than by the department:

 ENGR 10.
 Introduction to Engineering Analysis